chenyanming/spacemacs_module_for_doom/README.md

 # spacemacs_to_doom
-Aim to port spacemacs features (defaults keybinding &amp; layers) doom, and provides a spacemacs module for doom.
+Aim to port spacemacs features (defaults keybinding &amp; layers) to doom, and provides a spacemacs module for doom.